intersystems/stock-trading-with-dotnet-isc1134/README.md

 ### Contents

-* ADO.NET Sample code - Connect your DotNet application to InterSystems IRIS using ADO.NET to store and retrieve data with SQL.
+* ADO.NET Sample code - Connect your .NET application to InterSystems IRIS using ADO.NET to store and retrieve data with SQL.
-* XEP Sample code - Connect your DotNet application to InterSystems IRIS to store real-time objects.
+* XEP Sample code - Connect your .NET application to InterSystems IRIS to store real-time objects.
-* Native API Sample code - Connect your DotNet application to InterSystems IRIS to store data natively and use methods built within InterSystems IRIS.
+* Native API Sample code - Connect your .NET application to InterSystems IRIS to store data natively and use methods built within InterSystems IRIS.
 * Multi-model Sample code - Use ADO.NET, Native API, and XEP side-by-side to query data relationally, populate values using methods written within InterSystems IRIS, and store objects directly.
 * Entity Framework Sample code - Use the third-party tool, Entity Framework, to do object relational mapping and interact with data in InterSystems IRIS.